 There is also the risk that the Company could obtain negative findings or factors that may become apparent during the course of research or development.
-The results from preclinical and clinical trials may not be predictive of results obtained in any ongoing or future clinical trials.
-A number of companies in the biotechnology and pharmaceutical industry have suffered significant setbacks in advanced clinical trials, even after achieving promising results in earlier trials and pre-clinical trials.
+The results from preclinical and clinical trials may not be predictive of results

 The timing and success of the Company's clinical trials also depend on a number of other factors, including, but not limited to: (i) obtaining additional financing, which is not assured; (ii) sufficient patient enrolment, which may be affected by the incidence of the disease studied, the size of the patient population, the nature of the protocol, the proximity of patients to clinical sites, the eligibility criteria for a patient to participate in the study and the rate of patient drop-out; (iii) regulatory agency policies regarding requirements for approval of a drug, including granting permission to undertake proposed human testing; (iv) the Company's capacity to produce sufficient quantities and qualities of clinical trial materials to meet the trial schedule; (v) performance by third parties, on whom the Company relies to carry out its clinical trials; and (vi) the approval of protocols and/or protocol amendments.